www.locriantica.it

 WWW.LOCRIANTICA.IT Welcome to Magna Graecia ARCHAEOLOGICAL FINDS

-Introducing this section dedicated to the Persephon I wish to thank Prof. Gaudio Incorpora, fond expert of the historical and archaeological heritage of our region, who since more than fifty years still carries on his struggle of showing the true origin of the Persephon and avoiding that it's real story could be forgotten.
+Introducing this section dedicated to the statue of Persephone I wish to thank Prof. Gaudio Incorpora, fond expert of the historical and archaeological heritage of our region, who since more than fifty years still carries on his struggle of showing the true origin of the statue of Persephone and avoiding that it's real story may be forgotten.

 I wish to thank him for the chance he gave me of consulting his rich private archive, build patiently during many years of researches, and for his willingness to give me every explanation I needed regarding the key points of this vicissitude, allowing me to create this section and to learn facts I was totally ignoring.